drawpile/Drawpile/doc/server-api.md

                                      (0 means no time limit)
-        "serverTitle": "string"      (title to be shown in the login box) "welcomeMessage": "string")  (welcome chat message sent to new users) "privateUserList": boolean   (if true, user list is never included in announcements) "allowGuests": boolean       (allow unauthenticated logins)
+        "serverTitle": "string"      (title to be shown in the login box) "welcomeMessage": "string")  (welcome chat message sent to new users) "allowGuests": boolean       (allow unauthenticated logins)
         "archive": boolean           (archive file backed sessions instead of deleting them) "extauth": boolean           (enable external authentication)